 Steve Jobs famously wore the same few items of clothing every day to not waste brainpower on choosing an outfit each morning.
 Jeff Bezos looks to get all of his big decisions done before lunchtime and expects to only make 3 good decisions a day.

-While decision fatigue is difficult to eliminate entirely, there are certain steps anyone can take to minimize it and its impact.
+While decision exhaustion is difficult to eliminate entirely, there are certain steps anyone can take to minimize it and its impact.
 Here’s how to reduce decision fatigue.

 1. Make fewer decisions